British actress Kate Winslet marries for third time

-LONDON Oscar-winning actress Kate Winslet has married for the third time, her publicist confirmed on Thursday.
+LONDON British Oscar-winning actress Kate Winslet has married for the third time, her publicist confirmed on Thursday.

 The 37-year-old, best known for her starring role in the 1997 blockbuster "Titanic", married Ned RocknRoll, a nephew of music and aviation tycoon Richard Branson.